MauricioAires/won-games-api-airs/README.md

 # React Avançado - Won Games API

-This is the API to create the Won Games Store from [React Avançado course](https://reactavancado.com.br/).

 ## Requirements

 This project uses [PostgreSQL](https://www.postgresql.org/), so, in order to make it working, install in your local machine or use Docker.